xfbs/imstr/README.md

 ## Similar

+> There are several crates similar to this, which are listed in the [Rust String
+> Benchmarks](https://github.com/rosetta-rs/string-rosetta-rs).
+You may want
+> to check the other crates out as well.

 This is a comparison of this crate to other, similar crates.
 The comparison is made on these features: